top of page

 ✅ Real estate investments that benefit from depreciation and other deductions

-✅ Stocks or funds expected to grow the most over time — since withdrawals are tax-free in retirement.
+Stocks or stock funds expected to grow the most over time

 The Benefit Over Time